 Overview

-Incident IQ provides the backbone of daily K–12 operations.
-The platform powers help desks, asset tracking, and HR workflows for over 12 million students.
+Incident IQ powers the infrastructure behind everyday K–12 operations.
+The platform connects help desks, devices, facilities, and HR workflows across districts serving millions of students.

 Vision & Context